boppreh/flappybot/README.md

 To use it, open the game page (http://flapmmo.com), open the browser console, paste the contents of the file `flappy_bot.js`, and press enter to run it.

-It adds two checkboxes to the top bar: "Autojump" and "Jump at mouse".
+It adds two checkboxes to the top bar: *Autojump* and *Jump at mouse*.

-- "Autojump" makes the bird automatically jump to pass the gaps on the pipes (on by default).
+- *Autojump* makes the bird automatically jump to pass the gaps on the pipes (on by default).
-- "Jump at mouse" changes the autojump behavior so it jumps at the mouse position (off by default).
+- *Jump at mouse* changes the autojump behavior so it jumps at the mouse position (off by default).

 All AI is done by reading the canvas, and the jump is done by simulating a mouse press.